 - During the autumn / winter months (September to December) the tempo sessions will be a mixture of intervals and longer continuous tempo runs with the aim of building strength and endurance for the cross-country season and into the spring marathon season.

 - The tempo sessions have been planned to complement the Tuesday Track and Wednesday Hill sessions.
 However please do not feel you have to go to all three sessions or run them all flat out – be selective.

 Groups and PacingThe Tempo sessions are suitable for ALL runners regardless of their ability or speed.
-Runners will be split into 4 pace groups (depending on your Lactate Threshold pace) to ensure that everybody runs with those of similar abilities.
+Runners will be split into 4 pace groups (depending on your Lactate Threshold or Tempo pace) to ensure that everybody runs with those of similar abilities.
 Please note that you do not have to be running at 8:30 per mile to join or benefit:

 - Group 1 - Sub 6:30 per mile or 4:02 per km

 - Group 2 - Between 6:30 to 7:30 per mile or 4:02 to 4:40 per km

 - Group 3 - Between 7:30 to 8:30 per mile or 4:40 per km and 5:17 per km

 - Group 4 - Slower than 8:30 per mile or 5:17 per km

 Lap SystemIn order to ensure that all runners finish and take their recoveries together, the sessions typically follow either an "out and back" or a “lap system” of Battersea Park.
 All sessions will start at the Central Avenue (see map below):

 - Group 1 – Large lap (1.75 miles or 2.8km) - Follow the Carriage Drive all the way around the outside of the park